Introduction to Automated Machine Learning In Microsoft Power BI

 Automated Machine Learning (AutoML) in Power BI for dataflows provides data scientists with the tools needed to train, validate and deploy Machine Learning (ML) models within Power BI.

-If you are new to data science, this is a great way to start playing around with machine learning and learning how to use Power BI.
-You also want to read our introduction to Power BI.
+This is a great way to start playing around with machine learning and learning how to use Power BI.

 To use machine learning in Power BI, you simply create a dataflow and select the training data you would like to use.